AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="SceneNode+selected"></a>

 ### *sceneNode.selected : <code>boolean</code>*
 True if this node is part of the current selection.
-To change which nodes are selected, use [selection](selection.md).
+To get a list of *all* selected nodes or change which nodes are selected, use [selection](selection.md).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true